Singularity resolution from polymer quantum matter: s:11 Quantum theory

 \subsection{The Hamiltonian}

-The next step is the construction (including the determination of the action) of the quantum Hamiltonian $\hat{H}_{\txt{S}}$ generating the unitary evolution.
+The next step is the construction of the quantum Hamiltonian $\hat{H}_{\txt{S}}$ and the determination of its action, which generates the unitary evolution.
 To do so, we switch to the scalar field momentum space, which is again the Pontryagin dual of the real line but this time the latter is equipped with the discrete topology.
 In short, it is the Bohr-compactified real line $\mbb{R}_{\txt{B}}$.
 The Hilbert space defined in the previous subsection is then equivalent to the space $\msf{H}^{\nal}$, which consists of Bohr square-measurable functions

 satisfying

 The inner product (between $\psi^{\nal}$ and another $\omega^{\nal}\in\msf{H}^{\nal}$) generating this norm is

 The basis orthonormal with respect to it is formed by the plane waves